 - Responses from Human Resources to any complaints, especially if they show that the company did not take the harassment seriously, did not try to stop it immediately, and did not come to a good-faith, rational conclusion.

-The more evidence victims have of the unwelcome conduct, the easier it is for their employment law attorneys to prove a hostile work environment claim.
+Since we are the ones bringing the lawsuit, the burden of proof is on us to hold your employer liable.
+The more evidence you can provide of the unwelcome conduct, the easier it is for us to prove a hostile work environment claim.

 What should I do if I am in a hostile work environment?